I grew up in the Bronx - one of this nation’s great working class communities.

 The handful of national correspondents from blue collar stock typically hide their modest roots at big news organizations instead of trumpeting them.

 This social fault line in the news industry is exactly where the detestable Rupert Murdoch – Faux News’ controlling owner – has planted his intellectual pitchforks.
-He's branded the Trojan Horse that is Faux News as some kind of "working class" vehicle despite its improper relationship with the GOP and class warfare mission.
+This silver spoon mofo has branded the Trojan Horse that is Faux News as some kind of "working class" vehicle despite its improper relationship with the GOP and class warfare mission.

-One of the keys to the success of this disinformation campaign is the almost complete absence of blue collar communication patterns at mainstream news organizations.
+One of the keys to the success of his disinformation campaign is the almost complete absence of blue collar communication patterns at mainstream news organizations.

 I’ve got a third childhood friend who also loves Faux News named Miguel (below left).
 Like Tony, he’s Puerto Rican and proud of his heritage - as he should be.
 However, that doesn't prevent him from turning a deaf ear to the anti-immigrant code words Faux uses to disparage Hispanic Americans.